The Duistermaat-Heckman formula and the cohomology of moduli spaces of polygons: The Moduli Space of Polygons

-The moduli space $M(r)$ is a symplectic manifold if and only if the lengths are chosen so that, for each $I \subset \{ 1, \ldots, n \},$ the quantity is non-zero.
+The moduli space $M(r)$ is a smooth manifold if and only if the lengths vector $r$ is generic, i.e. for each $I \subset \{ 1, \ldots, n \},$ the quantity is non-zero.
 Equivalently, if and only if in $M(r)$ there are no degenerate polygons.
 In fact, if there exists a polygon $P$ on a line (or an index set $I$ such that $\epsilon_I(r)=0$) then its stabilizer is $S^1$ since the polygon $P$ is fixed by rotations around the axis it defines.
 Therefore the $SO(3)$-action on $\widetilde{M}(r)$ is not free and the quotient has singularities, which have been studied by Kapovich and Millson in \cite{km}.
 Precisely, they proved that $M(r)$ is a complex analytic space with isolated singularities corresponding to the degenerate $n$-gons in $M(r),$ and these singularities are equivalent to homogeneous quadratic cones.
 Along the proof of the wall-crossing Theorem \ref{WCtheo} in Section \ref{crossing the walls} we will provide an explicit description of the cone $C_W$ over the singularity.
+Note that, for $r$ generic, the polygon space $M(r)$ inherits a symplectic form by symplectic reduction, see for example \cite{audin}.